Dr Chiara Calastri

 Research interests

-Chiara’s interests revolve around modelling travel behaviour and capturing its complexities through mathematical models.
+Chiara’s interests revolve around modelling travel behaviour and capturing its complexities through econometric models.

-She has worked on different aspects of travel behaviour, including activity scheduling and time allocation, the effects of social interactions and the interaction of different choice processes.
+Her work has focused on different aspects of travel behaviour, including multi-tasking while travelling, activity scheduling and time allocation, the effects of social interactions and the interaction of different choice processes.
 She has worked with different types of data (travel diaries, GPS, networks) and made both methodological and applied contributions.
-Some of her current work involves modelling time use while travelling.
+Chiara also works outside of transport, including in health and ecology.

 <h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>